 Report on any specific matter referred by the stakeholders.

-Status of compliance with previous pending audit observations in the suggested format ( 1C).
+Status of compliance with previous pending audit observations in the suggested format (Annexure 1C).

 Annual Opinion on Internal Controls: The Internal Auditor will issue an annual opinion on the adequacy or otherwise of the internal control system governing the project.
-The suggested format of the opinion is given as 3.
-The report will be addressed to the CPIU and will be submitted along with the report for the last quarterof the financial year.
+The suggested format of the opinion is given as Annexure 3.
+The report will be addressed to the CPIU and will be submitted along with the report for the last Phase of the financial year.

+Report on Effectiveness of Internal Financial Controls (IFC): The Auditors are required to include their findings in the report with respect to adequacy and effectiveness of internal financial controls.

 PERFORMANCE REVIEW